nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 ---
-title: "How did I get there ?"
+title: "How did I get there?"
 excerpt: "In this post I share the path I took to enter the DataScience world"
 header:
   image: /assets/images/20190901/header.jpg